 We have broken down the continent for you, to cherry-pick the top five up and coming destinations for teaching English in Africa.
 Are you ready to get on board?
 Check out some of our favorite places below to dip your toes into the sea of opportunity and find the best teaching jobs in Africa.

 Does teaching abroad in Morocco make you hesitate because you don’t speak French or Arabic?
 Well, don’t let that be the straw that breaks the camel’s back.
-If you can volunteer abroad in Morocco without speaking French or Arabic, then you can definitely teach abroad in Morocco without speaking either of the languages.
+If you can volunteer abroad in Morocco without speaking French or Arabic, then you can definitely teach abroad in Morocco without speaking either of the languages—and without a degree.
 Whether you find yourself in one of Morocco’s four imperial cities, like Meknes and Marrakech, or in Agadir or Oujda, teaching English in Morocco is equal parts fresh, fun, and historic.

 While teaching English in Morocco you can learn about how they are tapping solar energy in the Sahara desert and leveraging their natural beauty for box-office blockbusters.
 With a stable infrastructure, inexpensive transportation, lodging, and food, teaching English in Morocco is an incredibly exciting, and comfortable, experience.